googlearchive/cloud-sdk-npm-package/README.md

 This package is deprecated, and is no longer being maintained.

-For new work on this check out the [gcloud Cloud Builder](https://github.com/GoogleCloudPlatform/cloud-builders/tree/master/gcloud).
+Check out the [Cloud SDK](https://cloud.google.com/sdk/) for operating system-specific installation instructions.

 # gcloud SDK package for NPM